Marx-wrld/Max-array/README.md

 # Print-max-array-using-c++
-This project code prints the maximum array expected from user input
+This project code prints the maximum array expected from user input using c++